geogardenclub/geogardenclub.github.io/src/pages/pricing.md

 * Does not sell or present advertisements
 * Does not sell your data

-Our pricing model enables everyone to try out GeoGardenClub free for six months to see if it's a good fit and provides sufficient value for dollar.
-After that, you'll pay a small monthly fee to support ongoing development and hosting.
+Our subscription model enables everyone to try out GeoGardenClub free for six months to see if it's a good fit and provides sufficient value for dollar.
+After that, you'll pay a small annual or monthly fee to enable us to provide this service to you.
+You save 25% by paying once annually.

+Our goal is to improve your gardening productivity so much that you more than make back your investment in GeoGardenClub.

 Are you a school or community organization?
 Contact us at info@geogardenclub.com to see if you qualify for special rates for your members.